-Zinc is important for a healthy immune system, properly synthesizing DNA, promoting healthy growth during childhood, and healing wounds.
-Let's look at each of these in turn.
+Zinc is vital for a healthy immune system, correctly synthesizing DNA, promoting healthy growth during childhood, and healing wounds.

 Zinc is an "essential trace element" because our

 bodies only need very small amounts of it.

 According to the European Journal of Immunology, the human body needs zinc to activate T lymphocytes (T cells).

 T cells help the body in two ways:

 Zinc deficiency can severely impair immune system function.

 According to a study published in the American Journal of Clinical Nutrition, "zinc-deficient persons experience increased susceptibility to a variety of pathogens."

 According to the World Health Organization, diarrhea kills an astonishing 1.6 million children under 5 every year.
 Zinc pills may help reduce diarrhea.